nicabi/binja-xtensa-epfl-project/Notes.md

  - standard is usually not followed -> How can we avoid/change this? --> to mention in report
  - Problems with disassembling because instructions did not have lifting

+Questions:
+ - Float vs UFloat --> Conversion from signed or unsigned to float doesn't really matter, right?

 TODO:
 Follow-up with Ryan